yguo005/Recommendation_System/README.md

 # Recommendation System

-A comprehensive recommendation system implementation using the Amazon Beauty dataset.
-This project demonstrates a complete recommendation pipeline from data preprocessing to model evaluation, including both retrieval and ranking stages.
+A recommendation system implementation using the Amazon Beauty dataset.
+This project demonstrates a recommendation pipeline from data preprocessing to model evaluation, including both retrieval and ranking stages.

 ## Overview

 This project implements a two-stage recommendation system:
 1. **Retrieval Stage**: Candidate generation using embedding-based models
-2. **Ranking Stage**: Precise ranking of candidates using machine learning models
+2. **Ranking Stage**: Ranking of candidates using machine learning models

-The system is built using popular frameworks including RecBole, PyTorch, XGBoost, and FAISS for efficient similarity search.
+The system is built using frameworks including RecBole, PyTorch, XGBoost, and FAISS for efficient similarity search.

 ## Dataset